Emergency Fund – 2019 in Numbers

 A key focus to achieve long-term sustainability is on preventive measures designed to avert the types of acute emergency situations that may generate the need for physical relocation.
 This is reflected in the statistics for the different types of support provided in 2019, with security improvements making up around a third of the total interventions, followed by combined interventions and temporary relocations.

 We seek to have a fair and balanced gender distribution in the provision of support, proportional to the needs of applicants.
 This includes raising awareness of the emergency mechanism among women human rights defenders in our partner networks, advocacy against preferential treatment or discrimination on the basis of gender, facilitation of cooperation and partnerships with local women’s rights organisations and LGBT+ networks, and striving toward a balanced gender representation within our organisation.
-In 2019, 55% of all grantees were men, while 44% were women, and 1% other.
+In 2019, 55% of all grantees were men, while 44% were women and 1% other.

 Adding gender sensitivity and analysis to the emergency support mechanism is vital in ensuring a fair and equal distribution of support.
 During 2019, Civil Rights Defenders worked together with a gender consultant in order to gain deeper knowledge and capacity in this area.
 As an important element of these efforts, we stress the importance of recognising the equal validity of so-called “soft” security issues as conventional “hard” security measures, such as the installation of security doors, CCTV cameras, and alarm systems.
-The former may include, for example, psychosocial assistance and counselling, and family-related support – which we have seen is more typically requested by non-binary and women human rights defenders.
+The former may include, for example, psychosocial assistance and counseling, and family-related support – which we have seen is more typically requested by non-binary and women human rights defenders.